I've suffered from bipolar disorder since the age of puberty, although I was not officially diagnosed until adulthood.

 - Recurring thoughts of death and ways to kill oneself5

 On the other side of the pendulum is mania.
 Manic episodes are indicated by some as the defining feature of bipolar disorder.
-The best way I can think of to describe mania is that it is a period of heightened excitement, sexual promiscuity including lewd behaviors, euphoria, over activity, highly irrational behaviors, and delusions.
+The best way I can think of to describe mania is that it is a period of heightened excitement, or sexual promiscuity, including lewd behaviors, euphoria, over activity, highly irrational behaviors, and delusions.
 Some of the more common symptoms of mania, again most of which I have personally experienced, include:

 - Persistent feeling that you're on top of the world, that you are invincible